 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 How are flat feet treated?

-If flat feet aren’t causing you any pain or concerns, you don’t need treatment.
+If you have flat feetand they aren’t causing you any pain or concerns, you don’t need treatment.

-However, if you are having symptoms, treatment might include:
+However, if you have symptoms, treatment might include:

-- orthotics (special inserts for your shoes, sometimes known as arch supports, that can help you manage pain or injury associated with flat feet)
+- orthotics (special inserts for your shoes, sometimes known as arch supports, that can help to manage pain or injury associated with flat feet)

 - losing weight

 It’s important to wear shoes that fit.
 When buying shoes:

 - have someone measure your foot’s length and width

 - check that the shoe matches the natural shape of your foot